A.J. Brown Player Prop Bets for NFL Week 17 | Tennessee vs. Miami 1/2/2022

 Recent Performances

-- Brown put together a 145-yard performance against the 49ers last week on 11 catches while being targeted 16 times and scoring one touchdown.
+- In last week's outing against the 49ers, Brown was targeted 16 times, picking up 145 yards on 11 receptions while scoring one touchdown.

-- In his last three games, Brown's 16 targets have resulted in 11 catches for 145 yards (48.3 ypg) and one touchdown.
+- Brown's stat line over his last three outings shows 11 catches for 145 yards and one touchdown.
+He averaged 48.3 receiving yards per game and was targeted 16 times.

 Brown's Tennessee Teammates